• Uncategorised

 Suzhou was my home for four years while I was studying in China.
 I love the city and have created many unforgettable moments and precious memories there.
 It is a lovely city situated in Jiangsu province.

 Also known as the “Venice of the East”, Suzhou is renowned for its classical gardens, picturesque canals, and rich cultural heritage.
-The city has numerous sights worth exploring, so I have selected some you should not miss when visiting Suzhou for the first time.
+The city has numerous sights worth exploring, so I have selected Suzhou’s ultimate highlights you should not miss when visiting the city for the first time.

 The Classical GardensTiger HillPingjiang RoadSuzhou MuseumShantang StreetSuzhou Silk MuseumKunqu OperaTower Bridge